 Training sessions may be combined, shortened, or both.

-Furnish recommended test equipment, literature, and drawings for the classes.
+Furnish recommended test equipment, literature, and drawings for the class.

-At the conclusion of classes the Department will take ownership of all items furnished.
+At the conclusion of class the Department will take ownership of all items furnished.

 Determine the test equipment owned and available at each of the maintaining agencies and furnish any additional equipment needed.